jarun/buku/README.md

 ### As a library

-`buku` can be used as a powerful bookmark management library.
+`buku` is developed as a powerful python library for bookmark management.
 All functionality are available through carefully designed APIs. `main()` is a good usage example.
 It's also possible to use a custom database file in multi-user scenarios.
 Check out the documentation for the following APIs which accept an optional argument as database file:

     BukuDb.initdb(dbfile=None)
     BukuCrypt.encrypt_file(iterations, dbfile=None)
     BukuCrypt.decrypt_file(iterations, dbfile=None)
 NOTE: This flexibility is not exposed in the program.

-Here is an example to print the status code of the saved url on buku.
+The [api](https://github.com/jarun/Buku/tree/master/api) directory has several example wrapper web APIs, not necessarily updated.
+Feel free to update if you need them.

-To run the example you need to install [grequests](https://github.com/kennethreitz/grequests).
+An example to print the http status code of urls saved in `buku` goes below.
+To run, install [grequests](https://github.com/kennethreitz/grequests).

 ```python
 import buku